syncfusion-content/wpf-docs/wpf/Visual-Studio-Integration/Add-Item.md

 ---

-# Add Syncfusion Components to the WPF Application
+# Add Syncfusion Controls to the WPF Application

-Syncfusion supports Visual Studio Item Templates to add Syncfusion WPF components to a WPF application with Syncfusion WPF references.
+Syncfusion supports Visual Studio Item Templates to add Syncfusion WPF controls to a WPF application with Syncfusion WPF references.

 I> The Syncfusion WPF item templates are available from v19.1.0.54.

-The following steps will guide you to add the Syncfusion WPF components to your Visual Studio WPF application.
+The following steps will guide you to add the Syncfusion WPF controls to your Visual Studio WPF application.

 > Check whether the **WPF Extensions - Syncfusion** are installed or not in Visual Studio Extension Manager by going to **Extensions -> Manage Extensions -> Installed** for Visual Studio 2019 or later and Visual Studio 2017 or lower by going to **Tools -> Extensions and Updates -> Installed**.
 If this extension is not installed, please install the extension by following the steps from the [download and installation](https://help.syncfusion.com/wpf/visual-studio-integration/download-and-installation) help topic.

-## Add Components using Syncfusion Item Template
+## Add controls using Syncfusion Item Template

 1. Open a new or existing WPF application.